jfarmer/exercises-js-simple-servers/README.md

 ### Hot or Cold Server

-Let's hook up the "hot or cold" kata from Week 1 to a server.
-If you don't remember, the "hot or cold" kata is a command-line guessing game that tells us whether our guess is too high, too low, or just right.
+Let's hook up the "hot or cold" exercise from Week 1 to a server.
+If you don't remember, the "hot or cold" exercise is a command-line guessing game that tells us whether our guess is too high, too low, or just right.

 See `hot-or-cold-server.js` for more details.

+In other words, the server should do the following:

+1. Wait for a client to connect
+1. Once a client connects, wait for the client to send data
+1. If the client sends a number, send back to the client whether their guess was hot or cold
+1. Wait for more data until the guess is correct
+1. Once the client sends the correct guess, let the client know they guessed correctly and then close the connection

 ### MOTD Server

 "MOTD" stands for "message of the day."
 Starting from `motd-server.js`, write a server that sends every client the contents of `motd.txt`.

+In other words, the server should do the following:

+1. Wait for a client to connect
+1. Once a client connects, read the contents of `motd.txt`
+1. Send that content back to the client
+1. Close the connection

 ### Document Server